 All applicants are considered for funding.
 There are no additional application materials necessary for funding consideration.
 Most decisions regarding financial support are made between January and March for admission the following Autumn.
 Offers are made on a competitive basis.
 If you have questions, please contact our Academic Programs Coordinator, Monica Lewandowski - email@example.com or tel.
 (614) 247-6876 (EST).

-♦ Graduate School > Financing a Graduate Degree
+♦ Ohio State's Graduate School > How Graduate Funding Works

 Frequently Asked Questions